jjanvier/tdd.sh/README.md

 # TDD.sh

 A simple tool to enforce the TDD practice.

-It allows to:
+It follows principles erected by Kent Beck in _"Test Driven Development: By Example"_ and allows to:

 - have a simple and consistent way to launch your tests across all your projects, whatever the language
 - automatically commit when your tests are green